Aberdeen, South Dakota: Golf

 Aberdeen has three golf courses: Lee Park Municipal Golf Course, Moccasin Creek Country Club and Rolling Hills Country Club.
 Lee Park and Moccasin Creek are both 18-hole courses.
 Rolling Hills is a combined nine-hole course and housing development which opened in 2005.

 Hockey/ice skating

 Aberdeen has several outdoor skating rinks and hockey rinks open to the public during winter months.
 Aberdeen is also home to the NAHL team, Aberdeen Wings.

 Skateboarding/rollerblading

 Aberdeen has a skate park located between East Melgaard Road and 17th Ave SE at Melgaard Park.
 The equipment installed includes a quarter pipe, penalty box with half pyramid, bank ramp, spine, kinked rail and a ground rail.

 Disc golf

 Aberdeen has two disc golf courses, Melgaard Park, and the Richmond Lake Disc Golf Course.

 Roller Derby

 Aberdeen has an All-women's Roller Derby league "A-Town Roller Girlz" established in 2011, also bringing Junior Roller Derby to the area.
-A men's league is to follow in the midst of interest in the dynamic of the sport.